Iowa Assessments (Iowa Test)

 Capitalization:

-In the Capitalization section, students must look at a short passage and determine if there are any mistakes in capitalization.
-If the student finds an error in capitalization, they must mark the letter that corresponds to the line that has the capitalization error on the answer sheet.
+In the Capitalization Section, students are given a short passage or sentence and asked to determine if there are any mistakes in capitalization.
+If the student finds an error in capitalization, they mark the letter that corresponds to the line that has the capitalization error on the answer sheet.
 If the passage has no capitalization errors then the student should select the letter that corresponds to the line that says (No mistakes).

 Iowa Assessments Capitalization Sample Question